 There is this hate/love affaire between DH and the TEI, which seems to me to be best expressed in the way DH scholars call the TEI the “de facto standard”.
 It’s not the standard you’d wish, but it is recommended, especially by the funding agencies who give money to DH projects.
 Also, it works, you can actually do things with the TEI that won’t disappear tomorrow.
 Of course, it is sooo heavy machinery compared to the time and funding you actually get from the funding agencies.
 But bummer.
 De facto, it is the standard.
 Continue reading “The de facto standard”

 The Data Reuse Charter is moving to a new stage.
 The mockup has evolved and we have a beautiful poster (realised by Sophia Zeil) to show you what this is about.
 Enjoy and don’t hesitate to ask questions!
 Continue reading “Cultural Heritage Data Reuse Charter: the Poster to the concept!”

 There is writing and there is making readable.
 The difference between both is about the time that elapsed since my last post, in which I fine-tuned the main part of the habilitation document, added bibliographical references, wrote conclusion and introduction, added illustrations, etc. Last week, at long last, I could hand it over to the institution where I hope to be able to defend it in December.
-The end of this effort left me surprised, ajar, almost taken aback.
-I spent a week wanting to walk and think and do nothing else (needless to say, there were things to do...